Being Christian means living the vision of peace

 All of us should be challenged by that judgment, as we hear of the death of immigrant children in detention, as we silently face the racism in our criminal justice system, as we read the reports of God’s children who cannot afford food or medical care for their children.
 Dare we stand before our Lord as the disciples did, asking, “Is it I, Lord?
 Is it I?”

-Vernon S. Broyles III is a volunteer for public witness in the PC(USA)’s Office of the General Assembly.
+Vernon S. Broyles III, Volunteer for Public Witness, PC(USA)’s Office of the General Assembly